NasirKhalid24/Custom-Fourier-Series-Visualizer/README.md

 - ~~Custom Colours~~
 - ~~Sliding bar for number of terms~~
-- Text box for numerator, denomenator & coefficients
+- ~~Text box for numerator, denomenator & coefficients~~
+- Add validation for custom equations
 - Make it mobile friendly